Aby Rosen

-Aby Jacob Rosen (born May 16, 1960) is a German-American real estate tycoon living in New York City.
-He co-founded RFR Holding, which owns a portfolio of 93 properties valued over $15.5 billion in cities including New York, Miami, Las Vegas, and Tel Aviv.
+Aby Rosen (born May 16, 1960) is a German and American real estate tycoon living in New York City.
+He co-founded RFR Holding, which owns a portfolio of 93 properties valued over $15.5 billion in cities including New York City, Miami, Las Vegas, and Tel Aviv.
 Highlights include the Seagram Building, W South Beach, The Jaffa Tel Aviv, Gramercy Park Hotel, Paramount Hotel, and Miracle Mile Shops at Planet Hollywood Resort & Casino, among other properties.
 Rosen is also a member of, a founding investor in, and the landlord of the CORE Club in New York.

 Rosen is a noted collector of modern and contemporary art, owning more than 800 postwar pieces, including 100-plus works by Andy Warhol.
 His collection includes pieces by Jean-Michel Basquiat, Alexander Calder, Damien Hirst, Richard Prince and Jeff Koons.

 Early life

 Rosen was born in Frankfurt, West Germany, in 1960, the son of Jewish Holocaust survivors.
 His mother, Anni, spent World War II hiding in a Belgian farmhouse, while his father, Isak, was held in concentration camps in Germany and occupied Poland.
 After the war, Anni became a painter and Isak a real estate developer.
-Rosen attended local schools before going to Wolfgang Goethe University, where he graduated with a business degree.
+Rosen attended local schools before going to Goethe University Frankfurt, where he graduated with a business degree.
 His parents moved to Israel by the 1990s, living in Tel Aviv.

 Career

-In 1987, Rosen moved to New York City.
+In 1987 Rosen moved to New York City.
 He apprenticed at a real estate brokerage firm selling properties to German investors.

 Real estate holdings

-In 1991, he founded the partnership RFR Holding LLC with his childhood friend Michael Fuchs, also a son of Holocaust survivors.
+In 1991 he founded the partnership RFR Holding LLC with his childhood friend Michael Fuchs, also a son of Holocaust survivors.
 The real estate market was in a downturn at the time, but they had access to capital, initially using properties they owned in Germany as collateral.
-Later they leveraged their access to German investors.
-Their strategy was to purchase large, vacant office buildings in need of an upgrade and hire architects to refurbish them to high standards.
+Their strategy was to purchase large, vacant office buildings in need of an upgrade and then refurbish them to high standards.
 In the 15 years after RFR Holding was established in 1991, Rosen acquired a large portfolio of office buildings, including the Seagram Building, purchased for $375 million from the Teachers Insurance and Annuity Association in 2000, and Lever House.

-In 2006, Rosen partnered with Ian Schrager, a longtime friend and co-founder of Studio 54, to transform the 123-year-old Gramercy Park Hotel with minimalist architect John Pawson.
+In 2006 Rosen partnered with Ian Schrager, a longtime friend and co-founder of Studio 54, to transform the 123-year-old Gramercy Park Hotel with minimalist architect John Pawson.
 In 2014, they put the hotel on the market for $260 million, after completing a four-year, $200 million renovation.

-In 2006, Rosen announced plans to develop the site at 610 Lexington Avenue in NYC (directly behind the Seagram Building) into a glass hotel and condominium tower to be designed by Sir Norman Foster.
+In 2006 Rosen announced plans to develop the site at 610 Lexington Avenue in NYC (directly behind the Seagram Building) into a glass hotel and condominium tower to be designed by Sir Norman Foster.